MicrosoftDocs/dynamics-365-intelligent-order-management/topics/shipping-rate-factor-table-in-iom.md

 ## Using the shipping rate factor table in Intelligent Order Management DOM(Distributed Order Management) API.

 Intelligent Order Management DOM API calls the FedEx rate API to calculate the shipping rate.
 If the shipping rate couldn't be calculated for some reason due to an issue with the API, a fallback rate is calculate using the **fallback weight threshold** and the **fallback increment rate factor** that is defined for each service level in the table.
-If the carrier API returns a valid rate, a mark up or mark down percentage is applied from the **rate factor** percentage that is maintained in the table.
+If the carrier API returns a valid rate, a mark up or mark down percentage is applied using the **rate factor** percentage that is maintained in the table.